10 Nov How To Prevent Knee Valgus

 The gluteus maximus is one of the most important muscles that prevents knee valgus.
 It is not always the case that this muscle may be weak, but it just may not be used as much as it should!
 It is important to include adequate gluteus maximus strengthening exercises when designing a specific program for each individual to ensure it is not being neglected.
 In summary, you must not forget to consider weakness or improper neuromuscular facilitation of the “tri-planar muscle”, the gluteus maximus, when addressing impairments potentially causing medial knee collapse!

-Looking For More Hip Work?
+Looking For More Hip Exercises?

 With our hip program, not only can you learn how to prevent knee valgus, but also bulletrproof your hips to optimize mobility, stability, and overall functional movement capacity!